ThomasKaiser/sbc-bench/README.md

 Another attempt to cope with critical temperatures is to simply kill CPU cores to lower consumption/temps under load.
 Almost a decade ago Allwinner's Android kernels were (in)famous for this but Amlogic started to do this with their Android kernels also in recent years (but at least they bring the killed CPU cores up again when temperatures settle).

-That's why `sbc-bench` als collects `dmesg` output while running the benchmarks to spot such problems ruining benchmark scores:
+That's why `sbc-bench` also collects `dmesg` output while running the benchmarks to spot such problems ruining benchmark scores:

 <details>
   <summary>Khadas VIM3 `dmesg` output while killing two cores at 90°C and bringing them back up again below 85°C</summary>